Girgias/php-rfcs/container-offset-behaviour.md

 - objects

+Note: the behaviour of integer strings used as offsets for arrays being automatically converted to `int` is out of scope of this RFC.

 ## Current behaviour

 Considering the large possible combination of containers, offsets, and operations we will start by explaining the current behaviour of certain categories of containers.